College campuses are operating differently in some ways because of the COVID-19 pandemic.

 If you have any of these serious symptoms, seek medical care right away.

-For more information, visit these resources:
+For more information, visit this resource:

 Medical Vulnerability of Young Adults to Severe COVID-19 Illness | Journal of Adolescent Health